Teetertater/StrangerLights/README.md

 ##Introduction

 This is a project inspired by the show 'Stranger Things,' in which lightbulbs are activated by the nearby presence of certain characters.
 This project implements Android location tracking to accomplish proximity-triggered light toggling, by wirelessly transmitting the user's location in realtime to the connected lightswitches.
-This project is made for the PubNub interview process, and accordingly implements PubNub's publish/subscribe architecture.

 <img src="https://github.com/Teetertater/StrangerLights/blob/master/Light_On.JPG" height="216" width="225">
 <img src="https://github.com/Teetertater/StrangerLights/blob/master/Light_Off.JPG" height="216" width="225">